zenphantom/ml-git/docs/api/README.md

 ```
 </details>

-## Classes used in the API.
+## Classes used by the API.

-Some methods uses the classes described below:
+Some methods available in the API use the classes described below:
 <details markdown="1">
 <summary><code> EntityManager </code></summary>
 <br>